Reach-Robotics/reach_robotics_sdk/docsrc/source/ros1/index.rst

    the setup.bash for the version you are currently using.

 .. warning::
-   Before building the catkin packages, you must remove the COLCON_IGONRE file from the ROS directory.
+   Before building the catkin packages, you must remove the COLCON_IGNORE file from the ROS directory.
    If this file is not removed, catkin_make will skip the ROS packages.
 Ensure that a CATKIN_IGNORE file is present in the ROS 2 directory, otherwise there will be conflicting package names.